devchan64/devchan64.github.io/_posts/en/2025-04-14-technical-debt-is-not-about-code.md

 ---

+# Technical Debt is Not a Technology Issue

+---

 # Technical Debt: A Reflection for HR and Management

 > If technical debt is accumulating, it is not just a problem for the tech team,